 However, keep in mind that repeated use of antibiotics can wreak havoc on your microbiome.
 In other words, antibiotics don’t know the difference between the healthy and the “bad” bacteria, and kill all the bacteria.
 When your microbiome is in a weakened state, you’re more susceptible to a recurring UTI, and other vulvaginal health issues like a yeast infection or bacterial vaginosis.

-Studies have confirmed that cranberries contain proanthocyanidins (PACs), which help keep bacteria from sticking to the lining of the bladder.
+Kind of.
+Studies have confirmed that cranberries contain cranberries contain proanthocyanidins (PACs), which help keep bacteria from sticking to the lining of the bladder.
 Plus, there’s no harm in drinking more liquid to get that urine flowing.
-Just be sure to look for organic cranberry juice options with as little added sugar as possible.
-Drinking lots of water will also help your body flush the infection out faster.
+Just be sure to look for organic cranberry juice with no added sugar.
+Drinking lots adequate amounts of water will also help your body "flush" the infection out faster.

 How can I prevent a UTI?

 Stay hydrated.
 Hydration, as you know, is extremely important for literally every bodily function.